gstdl/Amazon-IPhone-XR-Product-Review-Topic-Modeling/README.md

 The data used in this project is **scraped** from [Amazon India's website](https://www.amazon.in).
 The data used is review data of iPhone XR obtained from [this page](https://www.amazon.in/Apple-iPhone-XR-64GB-White/dp/B07JGXM9WN/ref=cm_cr_arp_d_bdcrb_top?ie=UTF8).
 The scraped data is saved in [scraped_data folder](scraped_data).

-**Why am I using review data when the practical example is customer complains?**
+**Why am I using review data when the practical example is customer complaints?**

 > I'm using review data because complaint data is not easy to obtain and the procedure to build the model will be almost the same.